 - In the “SOURCE:” select the Product ID list from A2 to A11, and click “OK”.

 Finally, we have the list of products in cell D2, as shown below.

 #2 – Use LOOKUP Function to Create a LOOKUP Table in Excel

-- Result Vector is nothing but requires a column in the main table.
+- result_vector is nothing but requires a column in the main table.

-Step 1: Open lookup function now.
+Step 1: We must open the LOOKUP function now.

-Step 6: Change the Product ID to see a different result.
+Step 6: Change the product ID to see a different result.